intel-lab-lkp/linux/Documentation/virt/kvm/api.rst

                                     guest software, for example if it does not expose a bochs graphics device (which is known to have had a buggy driver).

+KVM_X86_QUIRK_VMCS12_FREEZE_IN_SMM
+                                    By default, KVM allows L1 to set FREEZE_IN_SMM in vmcs12 when using nested VMX.
+When this quirk is disabled, KVM does not allow L1 to set the bit.
+Prior to KVM taking ownership of the bit to ensure PMCs are frozen during physical SMM, L1 could set FREEZE_IN_SMM in vmcs12 to freeze PMCs during physical SMM coincident with L2's execution.
 =================================== ============================================

 7.32 KVM_CAP_MAX_VCPU_ID